Student Loan Repayment Plans

 Graduated Repayment Plan

-Your payments start low, but increase every two years, but no single payment will be more than triple that of a previous payment amount.
+Your payments start low, but increase, usually every two years, with amounts calculated to pay off in 10 years (10-30 with Direct Consolidated Loan).
 If you expect that your income will steadily increase over time, this plan may the best for you.

 MONTHLY PAYMENT